 Creating a culture based on continuous improvement and feedback is key — and performance reviews are an important component of this approach.
 When approached thoughtfully and intentionally, performance reviews can provide both parties with an opportunity to give and receive actionable feedback, set performance goals that improve capability and knowledge, and strengthen the manager-employee relationship.

 In order to be truly effective, performance management must exist as part of a culture of ongoing feedback.
 This means that together with structured performance reviews, organizations must integrate feedback into the flow of work with in-the-moment, everyday praise and mid-year reviews to re-evaluate performance and priorities.

 4. Use goals to keep career development top of mind.

-Part of why employees working for high-performance organizations excel is because they feel the relationship is reciprocal; they trust that their manager, leadership team, and organization want the best for their career and are invested in helping them succeed.
+In high-performance organizations, part of the reason why employees excel is because they feel that their relationship with their company is reciprocal.
+They trust that their manager, leadership team, and organization want the best for their career and are invested in helping them succeed.